Chair Daniel Sayers

 Different kinds of anthropologists explore difference and power from specialized perspectives.
 Cultural and social anthropologists search for the connections between cultural meanings and lived human experience.
 Archaeologists probe the remains of past civilizations for significant transformations in the ways communities organized their homes and labor.
 Biological anthropologists document the dynamics of human evolution and study nutrition, health, and illness in their cultural contexts.
 Linguists examine the varied texts that speakers create for clues that language holds to hierarchy and personal expression.

 Anthropology students examine past and present societies to bring anthropological and archaeological theory and practice to ongoing struggles against racism, sexism, homophobia, inequality, poverty, environmental degradation, and ethnic/cultural genocide.
-Offering the Anthropology (BA) , Anthropology (Minor) , and Public Anthropology (Undergraduate Certificate) , the undergraduate anthropology program at American University introduces students to all four subfields of anthropology, and many students specialize in one.
-Graduate programs include the Public Anthropology (MA) , Public Anthropology (Graduate Certificate) , and an Anthropology (PhD) with concentrations in cultural/social anthropology and archaeology.
+The undergraduate anthropology program at American University introduces students to all four subfields of anthropology, and many students specialize in one.
+Graduate programs include the MA in Public Anthropology and doctoral concentrations in cultural/social anthropology; archaeology; and race, gender, and social justice.
+A Certificate in Public Anthropology is offered for both undergraduates and graduate students.
 All programs stress active, cooperative learning, for anthropology opens up many exciting questions for discussion and debate.

 Students are encouraged to learn outside the classroom, through internships and job placements, field trips and experiential classes, and study abroad.
 Washington, DC offers many opportunities for students to broaden their learning through museums and research facilities and the rich community life of the city.
 Many anthropology majors choose to spend a semester abroad.
 With prior approval, the department accepts courses taken through AU Abroad as credit for the major.